 One place that is famous in Norwich for providing just that is Ruth’s Kitchen.
 Just a 15-minute walk from our Norwich student accommodation, you’ll find some tasty treats here, with vegan-friendly food on the menu alongside some meaty treats.
 At Ruth’s you can choose to sample a platter of shawarma meat or falafel (some of the best falafel you’ll ever taste can be found right here on Magdalen Street).
 Cheaper options include wraps for under a fiver, great hummus and regular specials.

 If you are in the mood for some good ol’ fish and chips you can do no better than Grosvenor’s Fish Bar over on Lower Goat Lane (just a 10-minute walk from home).
-It is an underground fish and chip bar with a wide variety of choices and toppings (and you can even order in to the artsy Birdcage over the road!).
-We’re all looking for a good student deal aren’t we?
+It is an underground fish and chip bar with a wide variety of choices and toppings (and you can even order into the artsy Birdcage over the road!).
+We’re all looking for a good student deal, aren’t we?
 At Nanna Mexico, students can buy any twelve-inch burrito and drink for just a fiver.
 The food is fresh at Nanna Mexico, offering up a great selection of Mexican street food flavours.
-It’s also a pretty chilled and cool place to sit and chat with friends and staff and can be quite healthy if you’re looking for that.
+It’s also a pretty chilled and cool place to sit and chat with friends.

 Another place that is vegan friendly is Erpingham House, with its Instagrammable décor and amazing food set inside a stunning Grade II listed building.
 It’s a cool place to eat, with marble tables and glamorous chairs – a place where you can pick up tasty pasta dishes alongside burgers, chilli and pizza (all vegan and fresh).

-For those looking for some home comforts and a familiar face Norwich is a city brimming with big brand names and restaurant chains for you to pick up a Pizza Express or a Nando’s to name just two.
-Norwich is a city centre that is easy to walk around, with plenty of good food options to suit all tastes.
+For those looking for some home comforts and a familiar face, Norwich is a city brimming with big brand names and restaurant chains for you to pick up a Pizza Express or a Nando’s to name just two.
+Each student accommodation in Norwich is near the city centre which is easy to walk around, with plenty of good food options to suit all tastes.